 Before it can be used NLQ must be enabled from the Admin console.
 Once enabled, NLQ is available to Pro licensed users from within Discover Pro and Discover Lite tools; it can be used when adding new content directly into Present and Publish; and it can be used from the 'analyze further' option in live running Present dashboards (accessible to both Pro and Viewer licensed users).

-- Click here for more detail on how to access and launch queries using the natural language editor.
+- Click here for more detail on how to access and launch queries using Natural Language text bar and Chat Bot.

 Asking Natural Language Questions